 Honestly, I do hate that with a good many fibers of my body.
 Quite literally.

-sneaking down on you is single-handedly responsible for people hating The Morning.
+I reckon that this cold water sneaking down on you is single-handedly responsible for people hating The Morning.
 Even when I'm in a good mood when I get up (and yes, that happens, shut up), the couple of seconds it takes for the pouring water to be warm are enough to make me extremely grumpy in the sub-polar temperatures we've been experiencing lately in the wee hours.
 And don't.
 Tell me it's not that cold.
 Just don't.

 And I know the simple way would be to hold the shower head down for the first couple of seconds.
 But let's face it, I'm barely awake enough to remember my own name when I step into the shower, I doubt I'd think of unhooking the thing and holding it away from me.